-Credit enhancements with federal government agencies of \$17.5 million at year-end 2021, \$19.1 million at year-end 2020 and \$17.2 million at year-end 2019 were outstanding.
+Credit enhancements with federal government agencies of \$16.7 million at year-end 2022, \$17.5 million at year-end 2021, and \$19.1 million at year-end 2020 were outstanding.
 The Association utilizes Farm Service Agency (FSA) 90% or 95% loan guarantees when appropriate to manage credit risk.
 The United States Government guarantees to pay 90% to 95%, depending on the percent guaranteed, of any loss incurred on the FSA guaranteed loans.
 During 2021, the Association's credit enhancements with federal government agencies also included loans guaranteed at 100% by the Small Business Administration (SBA).
+The Association did not have any loans guaranteed by the SBA in 2022.